metaphori/experiments-2019-ac-slcs-monitor-vienna/README.md

 ## Reproducing the experiments: how-to

-NOTE: this may take a few hours.
+- NOTE: this may take several hours.
+- NOTE: the launcher should be able to adjust the number of parallel instances based on you available RAM (for issues, look at `build.gradle.kts`)

 The simulations used to produce the results shown in the paper can be run with the following command: